alexsyo/test-react/README.md

-# test-react-browserify
+# test-react-flux-browserify

-simple app to test browserify
+simple react app to test browserify and the flux data structure

 ## Prepare